TofPlay/ScriptKit/Docs/ScriptKit+Command.md

 <details>
 <summary>Your application can define a collection of commands and sub-commands</summary>

-`public class func cmd(_ pName:String, variable pVariable:String?=nil, title pTitle:String="", handler pCmdHandler:CmdHandler? = nil)`
+`public class func cmd(_ pName:String, variable pVariable:String?=nil, title pTitle:String="", help pHelp:String="", handler pCmdHandler:CmdHandler? = nil)`

  Each command have his own keyword, a text that describ the commande and instructions